wso2/docs-is/en/docs/samples/oidc-token-encryption-sample.md

 ## Try authorization grant flow

-1. Visit the URL <http://wso2is.local:8080/playground2/oauth2.jsp> to start the application.
+1. Visit the URL, <http://wso2is.local:8080/playground2/oauth2.jsp> to start the application.

 2. Enter the following details and click **Authorize**.